-13 - 14 Pre-session faculty meetings

-17 Residence halls open

-17 12:00 noon, Henderson Dining Hall open

-17 ACT exam, 12:30 p.m.

-18 Opening Ceremonies - Hutchinson Auditorium, 2:00 p.m.

-18 Chorus auditions, 7:00 p.m. by appointment

-19 - 21 New Student Orientation.
+12 - 13 Pre-session faculty meetings 16 Residence halls open 16 12:00 noon, Henderson Dining Hall open 17 Opening Ceremonies - Hutchinson Auditorium, 2:00 p.m.
+17 Chorus auditions, 7:00 p.m. by appointment 18 - 20 New Student Orientation.
 A fee of \$50.00 is charged for reporting late.
-Academic Advising &

-Registration

-22 Classes begin

-22 President's Senior Dinner, 7:30 p.m.

-29 Last date to register for a full load or to add classes.
-Last day to receive financial credit for courses
+Academic Advising & Registration 21 Classes begin 21 President's Senior Dinner, 7:30 p.m.
+27 Last date to register for a full load or to add classes.
+Last day to receive financial credit for courses dropped.

-dropped.
 All forms must be returned by the student in order for credit to be received.
-The student is
+The student is responsible for having forms returned to the proper office by 5:00 p.m.